Information for Veterans with Myositis

 Getting started with the VA

-Every veteran should register with the VA and get an ID card.
-You can get started by visiting www.VA.gov.
+Every Veteran should register with the VA and get an ID card.
+Get started by visiting www.VA.gov.

 Environmental Risk Factors for the Development of Myositis in Military Personnel